alphagov/government-service-design-manual/service-manual/making-software/deployment.md

 ## Optimise for cycle time ##

-The shorter time from acation programmin interfaceSL  developer making a code change to that change hitting production, the faster a product can respond to change.
-Whether it's a security fix, or responding to user research on new features, the quicker you can release the next iteration, the faster you will converge on an ideal solution.
+How long does it take from a developer making a code change to that change hitting production?
+The shorter this time is, the faster a product can respond to change.
+The quicker you can release the next iteration, the faster you will converge on an ideal solution.

 ## Repeatable, auditable deployments ##